siko-ki/PhilanthropyLab/README.md

 <details>
 <summary>What resources will be provided?</summary>
 <br>
-We provide access to datasets, APIs, and mentorship from industry experts to support your project development.
+We provide access to local LLMs, APIs, and mentorship from industry experts to support your project development.
 </details>
 <br/>